mhellwinkel/www.masfaaonline.org/governance/policies.md

 The theme shall be decided by the site committee.
 The conference committee will make all decisions about the agenda.
 The committee, within the following guidelines, will establish the timetable for the conference planning.
 The President-Elect will be responsible for keeping the committee within this timetable.

-* Site selected At least two years prior
+* Site selected At least one year prior
 * Site Chair selected At least one year prior
 * Facility booked At least one year prior
 * Theme and agenda set At least three months prior